sajjadGG/book-python/numpy/indexing/axis.rst

 >>>
 >>> a[:, 1]
 Traceback (most recent call last):
-IndexError: too many indices for array
+IndexError: too many indices for array: array is 1-dimensional, but 2 were indexed
 >>>
 >>> a.take(0, axis=1)
-Traceback (most recent call last):
-AxisError: axis 1 is out of bounds for array of dimension 1
+Traceback (most recent call last): numpy.AxisError: axis 1 is out of bounds for array of dimension 1

 Two Dimensional - Rows: